-Wall Street jumps after Monday's historic sell-off as Fed boosts liquidity to fight coronavirus effect
+Wall Street bounces after Monday's historic sell-off as Fed boosts liquidity to fight coronavirus effect

-NEW YORK (Reuters) - The S&P 500 rose 6% on Tuesday, clawing back a significant portion of Monday’s steep losses, as the Federal Reserve and the White House took further steps to boost liquidity and stem damage from the coronavirus outbreak that has gripped the global economy.
+NEW YORK (Reuters) - The S&P 500 rose 6% on Tuesday, recouping half of the previous session’s historic sell-off, as the Federal Reserve and the White House took further steps to boost liquidity and stem damage from the coronavirus outbreak that has gripped the global economy.

 The U.S. central bank relaunched a financial crisis-era purchase of short-term corporate debt to help companies be able to continue paying workers and buy supplies through the pandemic.

-The move to buy back commercial paper followed several emergency measures taken by the Fed on Sunday, including slashing interest rates to near zero.
+Tuesday’s move to buy back commercial paper followed several emergency measures taken by the Fed on Sunday, including slashing interest rates to near zero.

 Also on Tuesday, the Trump administration pursued an $850 billion stimulus package to buttress the economy and mulled sending Americans $1,000 checks within two weeks.